dashjim/acmd/README.md

 Actions:

-          The first verb after `acmd` is deemed as a action.
+          The first verb after `acmd` is deemed as an action.
 Possible verbs are:

           dryrun - TODO only generate the AWS-CLI command, do not run it. clear - TODO clear chat history